neopixl/tech-radar/radar/2025-07-24/react-native-vision-camera.md

 ---
 title: react-native-vision-camera
 ring: trial
-quadrant: React
+quadrant: react
-tags: [react-native, camera, media, computer-vision]
+tags: [react-native, camera, media]
 ---
 React Native Vision Camera is a modern camera library for React Native, offering high-performance access to device cameras.
 It supports features like photo capture, video recording, barcode scanning, and real-time processing with plugins.
 Built with native performance in mind, it integrates with TypeScript and modern React Native versions.